 27] To remove an unwanted field, click the trash can icon on the far right.

-28] Choose which field to use as the date data from the Date field dropdown menu.
+28] Choose which field to use as the date from the Date field dropdown menu.

-29] Choose which field to indicate the advertiser/campaign from the Assignment dropdown menu.
-Typically this is campaign name or client name.
+29] Choose which field to use for client assignment from the Assignment dropdown menu.
+Typically this is the Campaign name or Client name.

 30] Choose one or more unique fields from the Unique Fields dropdown menu.
 If you're not sure how to choose unique fields, see this article here.